 - Paint and other finishing materials (trim, crown molding, etc.)

 - Landscaping materials (garden soil, plants, etc.)

 It’s important to carefully consider your budget and the materials you need when building a house in Ghana.
-Some materials may be more expensive than others, and you may need to make trade-offs in order to stay within your budget.
+To stay within budget, trade-offs may be necessary as certain materials can be more expensive than others.
 It’s also a good idea to shop around and get quotes from multiple suppliers to find the best prices.